manoastudentkitchen/manoastudentkitchen.github.io/index.md

 Link to our github organization [here](https://github.com/manoastudentkitchen)

-# Walkthrough
+# Guided Tour
 ![M2_Landing](manoastudentkitchen.github.io/images/M2_Landing.png)

 The landing page of the website prompts a user to log in using their UH credentials.

 ![M2_Home](https://github.com/manoastudentkitchen/manoastudentkitchen.github.io/blob/master/images/HomePage_M2.png?raw=true)

 After logging in, the user is shown different ways to navigate.
-The user can search using titles, tags or other information, or browse for recipes with tags.
+The user can search for tags or recipe titles using the search bar, or select one of the tags or recipes on the page.

 ![M2_Recipe](manoastudentkitchen.github.io/images/M2_Recipe.png)

 The recipe page displays information about each recipe.

-# Unique features
+The profile page displays information about each user.

-## User-Defined Tags
+The admin page allows admins easy access to useful functions, as well as the entire database.

 ![M2_Tags](manoastudentkitchen.github.io/images/M2_Tags.png)

-Inspired by [Steam tags](http://store.steampowered.com/tag/), we're foregoing the traditional categorization system and instead, implementing a system that allows users to define their own tags and upvote tags made by others.
+Inspired by [Steam tags](http://store.steampowered.com/tag/), we forewent the traditional categorization system and instead, implemented a system that allows users to define their own tags and upvote tags made by others.
 This allows for much more flexible and dynamic labelling for each recipe.

 # Developer Guide
 ## How to Install